FAQ's for International Students Accepted to JNA Institute of Culinary Arts

 Receiving a Form I-515 is not good.
 You received this form because you did not remember to bring all of the required documents with you to the United States.
 You must bring all of your documentation and the Form I-515 to the Admissions Office at JNA Institute of Culinary Arts immediately.
 You are not permitted to attend classes until you meet with a staff person at JNA.

 You have only 30 days from the date of entry into the United States to submit your correct paperwork to the Student Exchange Visitor Program officials.
-Failure to do so can result in deportation and the revocation of your M-1 visa.
+Failure to do so can result in deportation and the revocation of your visa.

 Q: